 Any individual race awards will be presented at the conclusion of an event.
 If, after the results have been declared official, there is a change in position all affected awards must be forfeited and redistributed according to the official results.
-Yearend championship awards shall be awarded to the top finishers in each class.
+Yearend championship awards shall be awarded to the top finishers in each class if three or more races have been scheduled for the season.
 These awards will be presented at the Year End Banquet.
 A minimum average of 3 cars per race is required for a class to be eligible for year-end awards.